 The County Treasurer's Office issues license plates for all vehicles except: commercial apportioned, exempt (government, schools, law enforcement), and some specialty plates (custom vehicle, street rod, pioneer), which are issued by the Wyoming Department of Transportation.

-- All Terrain Vehicles (MPVs) - These plates require an to verify they are street legal
+- All Terrain Vehicles (MPVs) - Take a look at our to verify yours is street legal

 - Commercial Trailer